What do I need to know?

 - place traveled from or to

 Enter the information you have into the search fields on Find My Past.com.au to see transcripts and images of the original coastal passenger lists held by Public Record Office Victoria.

 Inward passenger lists for Australian ports were kept by various immigration regulation bodies between 1852 and 1923.
 These are sometimes called “coastal passenger lists”.

-These lists contain the names of passengers travelling from Victoria to other ports within Australia.
-These records are not indexed by name, however information about the date and destination of the journey will assist your search.
+These lists contain the names of passengers travelling to Victoria from other ports within Australia.
+The records are indexed by name on Find My Past.
+Information about the date and destination of the journey will assist your search.

 What are in these records?

 The records generally include the following information about each passenger:

 - first name and surname

 - ports of embarkation and disembarkation

 - dates of departure and arrival at each port